wrightben/texas-holdem/MD/Shuffle and Deal Cards.md

 Deal cards, pick lottery numbers, etc. Both the high and low of the range can be variables, which does not have to change the creation of the _ (bit) array.
 Example: Range of 30-50, bit array length 0-51.

 ## Notes
 - It was a challenge to change my focus from permutations (as a programming task) to random numbers.
-Similarly, it's possibly annoying, once you notice it, that the 7 digits are selected and stored in a reverse order, which shouldn't necessarily matter.
+Similarly, it's possibly annoying, once you notice it, that the 7 digits are selected and stored in *reverse* order, which shouldn't necessarily matter.
 I'm fascinated by how challenging these *thinking* experiences are.